AgileRL/AgileRL/docs/custom_algorithms/index.rst

     )

 .. note::
     All of the network groups and optimizers of an algorithm should by convention all be defined in the ``__init__`` method of the algorithm.
+When initializing an ``OptimizerWrapper``, we require users to pass either a network or a list of networks that are stored as attributes in the algorithm (i.e. preceded by ``self.``).

 Finally, users only need to implement the following methods to train agents with the AgileRL framework: